Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

+Here, we have added pointed sets and abelian groups to the picture for reasons that will become clear in later sections.
 Having this picture in mind, we will track the development of the Motivic Homotopy Theory in the next two sections.
-Comparing the two pictures, we find gaps in the motivic picture that can be filled with the conjectural motivic $t\text{-structure}$.